evanderknaap/aggregatelogging/README.md

 ```

 ## 2 Create a simple query in BigQuery
-Everything that happens in cloudbuild is now exported to the BigQuery Sink.
+Everything that happens in Cloud Build is now exported to our new BigQuery Sink.
-To only see the status, i.e., start, done or succes - we need need to filter.
+To only see the status, i.e., START, DONE or SUCCES - we simply filter on these statements in the log payload.
 ```SQL
 SELECT * FROM `<YOUR_TABLE_NAME>`
 WHERE textPayLoad LIKE 'ERROR'